The protection and security of your personal data, sensitive (special categories) personal data and non-

 SynoInt complies with General data protection regulation and also with Law on the legal protection of personal data of the Republic of Lithuania where indicated that persons under the age of 14 (fourteen) are considered to be minors.

-In view of this, SynoInt takes the position, that minors can not visiting in SynoInt websites and using SynoInt Services.
+In view of this, SynoInt takes the position, that minors should not visiting in SynoInt websites and using SynoInt Services.

 SynoInt confirms that we do not collect information and data from / about data subjects who are minors.
 If there are any cases when children want to visit in SynoInt websites and use SynoInt services or other SynoInt activities, they have to submit consents and permissions from their parents and implement other requirements specified in the General data protection regulation and on the Law of the legal protection of personal data of the Republic of Lithuania.